SumoLogic/sumologictoolbox/readme.md

 indicating that the syntax was wrong.
 Test your searches in the Sumo Logic UI prior to using this tool to dump logs to CSV.

+* Access to Globally Shared Content Folders is currently disabled as that code is refined.

 To Do:
 ======

-* Implement the content API tab (content copying, etc...)
+* Implement global folders in the content tab

 * Improve error handling